ApicaSystem/apica-scripted-checks/README.md

 ## Start time and end time
 start_time and end_time are important fields as they define when your check started and stopped it's run.
 These must be set to unix epoch in **seconds**.
 If you do not set this value your check will be sent back in time to 1970.
 If you set this to a value in the future your check result will be discarded by our system.

-As an alternative to this field you may use the start_timestamp_ms and stop_timestamp_ms fields.
+As an alternative to this field you may use the start_timestamp_ms and end_timestamp_ms fields.
 If you use these fields your values should be in milliseconds rather than seconds.

 **No matter which fields you use your values should be whole numbers**